-Switching from coffee to green tea was the best choice I’ve ever made.
+Switching from coffee to green was the best choice I made.
 Mornings felt impossible without my coffee.
-Throughout my first two years of University I practically had coffee coursing through my veins.
+Throughout my first two years of university, I had coffee coursing through my veins.
 My nights were dedicated to assignments and papers; I would sleep between one and four hours every night.
-Due to this, my mornings were extremely exhaustive and called for a cup of Joe – or three.
-My sleep cycle was fueling my reliance on coffee.
-It became a requirement just to get me through the day and all throughout the night.
+My mornings were exhausting and I relied on coffee to get through the day and the night.

 So, What is Matcha Anyways?